Basketball Offense - Zone Offense

 3. Analyze the zone

-Watch to see if the defense keeps switching its defensive set, and be ready to call out your offensive counter-move from the bench.
-Some defenses will keep changing on you, and you can't call a time-out every time!
+If the opponent keeps changing its defense, call out your offensive counter from the bench.
+Some teams change defenses, and you have to be ready, and you can't call a time-out every time.

 4. Patience